 Private Taxi Fares

 Private taxis are usually based at hotels (some radio cabs are also private taxi firms) and charge a rate per kilometer.
-Radio cabs are authorized to charge MX$27.30 and then $1.84 for each 250 meters or 45 seconds of time
+Radio cabs are authorized to charge about MX$30 to start (known as the banderazo)and then about MX$2 for each 250 meters or 45 seconds of time when the taxi is stationary.

 Taxis Rank Cab Fares

 Taxi Rank cabs (on a street rank or outside a hotel) charge on a meter, but at a higher rate than street cabs.
-Taxi Rank cabs charge an initial fare of MX$13.10 and then $1.30 for each 250 meters or 45 seconds of time.
-If you get stuck in a traffic jam, a time-lapse charge is applied automatically by the meter when the vehicle is stationary.
+Taxi Rank cabs charge an initial fare of around MX$20 and then around MX$2 for each 250 meters or 45 seconds of time when the taxi is stationary.
+If you get stuck in a traffic jam, this time-lapse charge is applied automatically by the meter.

 Lowest Taxi Fares in Mexico City

-The lowest taxi fares (metered) are from the street cabs (see advice above about hailing cabs from the street in Mexico City) which charge an initial MX$8.74 and then $1.07 for each 250 meters or 45 seconds of time.
-If you get stuck in a traffic jam, a time-lapse charge is applied automatically by the meter when the vehicle is stationary.
+The lowest taxi fares (metered) are from the street cabs (see advice above about hailing cabs from the street in Mexico City) which charge about MX$10 and then around MX$1.30 for each 250 meters or 45 seconds of time when the taxi is stationary.
+If you get stuck in a traffic jam, this time-lapse charge is applied automatically by the meter.

 Fixed Fee Fares in Mexico City